Thomas O. Rice: Early life and education

-Professional career
+Career

 From 1986 until early 1987, Rice worked for the United States Department of Justice as a trial attorney in Washington in the department's tax division.
-From 1987 to 2012, Rice worked in the United States Attorney's Office for the Eastern District of Washington.
+From 1987 to 2012, Rice worked in the United States Attorney's Office for the United States District Court for the Eastern District of Washington.
 He was an Assistant United States Attorney from 1987 to 2012.
 He served as the deputy criminal chief for his prosecutor's office from 2000 until 2003, and then was the criminal chief from 2003 until 2006.
 From 2006 until his appointment to the bench, he was a First Assistant United States Attorney.

 Federal judicial service

-On June 29, 2011, President Obama nominated Rice to the seat on the United States District Court for the Eastern District of Washington that had been vacated by Judge Robert H. Whaley, who took senior status in 2009.
-He received a hearing before the Senate Judiciary Committee on September 20, 2011, and his nomination was reported to the floor of the Senate by voice vote on October 13, 2011.
-On March 6, 2012, the United States Senate confirmed Rice's nomination in a 93–4 vote.
+On June 29, 2011, President Obama nominated Rice to the seat on the United States District Court for the Eastern District of Washington that had been vacated by Judge Robert H. Whaley, who assumed senior status in 2009.
+He received a hearing before the Senate Judiciary Committee on September 20, 2011.
+His nomination was reported out of committee on October 13, 2011 by voice vote.
+On March 6, 2012, the United States Senate confirmed Rice's nomination by a 93–4 vote.
 He received his commission on March 8, 2012.
 Rice served as Chief Judge of the court from January 27, 2016 to July 24, 2020.

+In April 2023, in a lawsuit brought by 17 states and the District of Columbia, Rice issued a temporary injunction that the Food and Drug Administration should not reduce access to the abortion medication mifepristone in these states and the district.